LuisTheDeveloper/pizzeria-maria/README.md

 # pizzeria-maria

-Back-end application to processand store information on pizzas and orders.
+Back-end application to process and store information on pizzas and orders.

 Let's help Aunt Maria to catch up with the competition by building a serverless API for her pizzeria.